finnvhsn/Dashboard-Organizer/README.txt

 a different collection of art from the Harvard Museum of Art, the weather from their current IP address location, and so on.

+Docstrings:
+    * Only the functions with a complex structure within this project are described in a docstring.

+    * ALl smaller functions do not have a documentation due to their simplicity.

 ---------------------------------------How to Install and Run this Application-------------------------------------